CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/extensions/HydroModeler/Tutorial03.rst

 Create the omi file
-''''''''''''''''''
+'''''''''''''''''''
  **omi** is defined by (Linkable component - *relative* location for component dll - path for cofiguration.xml - input & output arguments)

-1. Create a xml file, add it under data folder and name it as Hargreaves.
+1. Create an xml file, add it under data folder and name it as Hargreaves.

 2. Change the file extension to omi.

-3. Define the relative path for the Hargeaves.dll.
+3. Define the relative path to the Hargeaves.dll.

 4. Define an argument (Key - ReadOnly - Value) for the configuration file.
 Key is a string used to search in the properties of the omi, ReadOnly is a boolen and is set to be true, and Value points to the *relative* location of the configuration.xml.